-We found that almost one in four Australians experiences social exclusion (using the latest 2014 data).
+We found that more than one in five Australians experiences social exclusion (using the latest 2015 data).
 For most people this experience is short.

 However, importantly for social policy, more than one million Australians experience multiple barriers to full participation in society, or deep social exclusion.
 For many this situation will persist for three years or more.